 Which medicine are you taking?

 Injectafer provides iron intravenously to those who are unable to take the medicine orally or do not respond well to iron pills.
 A percentage of those taking Injectafer reported hot flashes and sweating.
 Medicines used in the treatments of melanoma, breast and lung cancer, and diabetes, have also reported similar side effects.

 Victoza is an injectable medicine for adults living with type 2 diabetes.
 This medicine aims to reduce the risk of cardiovascular events like heart attacks and stroke while lowering blood sugar and reducing A1c levels.
 This injectable, along with symptoms of low blood sugar, can include sweating, hot flashes, flushing, and night sweats.

 Nearly all antidepressants, hormone regulators, and blood sugar stabilizers have night sweats and hot flashes as a side effect.
 These include tricyclic antidepressants, as well as selective serotonin reuptake inhibitors (SSRIs).
 Pristiq, also known as desvenlafaxine, can induce night sweats, too.

-If you or someone you know has been suffering the discomforts of night sweats, share this information with them and see if medication is the culprit.
-Be sure to ask your physician (or a medical professional) if you are concerned that the dosage or side effects of the medications that you are taking are contributing to your night sweats.
+If you or someone you know has been suffering the discomforts of night sweats, share this information with them and see if medication could be to blame.
+Be sure to ask your physician (or a medical professional) if you are concerned that the dosage or side effects of the medicine(s) that you are taking are contributing to your night sweats.